 Step 7- Analyze Feedback to Make Suitable Changes to the Content

 When you’ve gathered all your feedback for your training manual, you should set up a formalized process for making updates.
-Not all feedback will be equally valid but it’s likely you can identify several areas that could be improved based upon user suggestions.
+Not all feedback will be equally valid but it’s likely you can identify several areas that could be improved based on user suggestions.

 Manuals that are developed alongside user feedback stand a better chance of being successful and adopted by users.
 Regularly updated manuals keep pace with the needs of a changing organization and accurately reflect evolving processes and policies.